awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 **Amazon Macie**  <a name="integration-amazon-macie"></a>
 A finding from Macie can indicate that there is a policy violation, or that sensitive data, such as personal identifying information \(PII\) and intellectual property, is present in the data that your organization stores in Amazon S3\.
 By default, Macie only sends policy violation findings to Security Hub\.
 You can also configure the integration to send sensitive data findings to Security Hub\.
+In Security Hub, the finding type for a policy or sensitive data finding is changed to a value that is compatible with ASFF\.
+For example, the finding type `Policy:IAMUser/S3BlockPublicAccessDisabled` in Macie is displayed as `Effects/Data Exposure/Policy:IAMUser-S3BucketPublic` in Security Hub\.
+Macie also sends generated sample findings to Security Hub\.
+For sample findings, the change to the finding type includes removing the `[SAMPLE]` prefix\.
+For example, the `[SAMPLE] Policy:IAMUser/S3BlockPublicAccessDisabled` type for a sample finding in Macie is displayed as `Effects/Data Exposure/Policy:IAMUser-S3BucketPublic` in Security Hub\.
 For more information, see [Amazon Macie integration with AWS Security Hub](https://docs.aws.amazon.com/macie/latest/user/securityhub-integration.html) in the *Amazon Macie User Guide*\.
 Security Hub can also receive findings from Macie Classic\.
 Macie Classic sends basic and custom findings to Macie from the **S3 bucket properties** and **S3 objects** indices\.
 Macie Classic does not send data classifications, or findings from the **CloudTrail data** index\.
 For more information, see [Locating and analyzing Macie Classic alerts](https://docs.aws.amazon.com/macie/latest/userguide/macie-alerts.html#macie-alert-working-locate) in the *Amazon Macie Classic User Guide*\.